Buried Alive (performance): Six Feet Under Club

 In 2010, monochrom updated the original concept and created the "Six Feet Under Club".
 Couples could volunteer to be buried together in a casket beneath the ground.
 In a press release they explained that the space they occupy is "extremely private and intimate".
 The coffin "is a reminder of the social norm of exclusive pair bonding 'till death do us part'."
 However, this intimate scene was corrupted by the presence of a night vision webcam which projects the scene on to an outside wall.
 The scenario kept the intimacy of a sexual moment intact while moving the private act into public space. monochrom's performance can be seen as an absurd parody of pornographic cinema or an examination of the high value placed on sexual privacy.

 The performance was repeated at the Viennese club Schwelle 7 in 2013 and 2014.

-Buried Alive (installation)
+Installation

 Since 2011 monochrom offers a constant burial site at VSL Lindabrunn in Lower Austria.